SAN DIEGO SYMPHONY: FREQUENTLY ASKED QUESTIONS

-The San Diego Symphony’s Assistant Conductor is Ken-David Masur who will conduct Family Festival concerts, Young People’s Concerts and Kinder Koncerts in the 2011-2012 Season.
+The San Diego Symphony’s associate conductor is Ken-David Masur who conducts Family Festival concerts, Berton Young People’s Concerts and Kinder Koncerts as well as occasional Jacobs Masterworks concerts.
 Mr. Masur was Assistant Conductor of the Orchestre National de France in Paris before being appointed Resident Conductor of the San Antonio Symphony in 2007.
-Beginning the 2011-12 season, he served as Principal Guest Conductor of the Munich Symphony.
+Since the 2011-12 season, he has served as Principal Guest Conductor of the Munich Symphony.
 He conducted the London Symphony Orchestra in 2010 as one of three Finalists in the prestigious Donatella Flick Conducting Competition in London.
 Masur graduated from Columbia University in New York where he served as the first Music Director of the Bach Society Orchestra and Chorus.

 Does the San Diego Symphony have a board of directors?

 Yes, the Symphony currently has 44 members on its board of directors, which is comprised of various community and business leaders.
 These include members of San Diego’s legal and financial community along with small business owners, principals from large business, local entrepreneurs and philanthropic supporters.